Board of Directors

 Carole J. Kelley of Buncombe was elected to represent Johnson County.

-Carole graduated from Vienna High School and obtained a Bachelor of Science Degree in Education from SIU Edwardsville, specializing in math and has a minor in accounting.
+Carole graduated from Vienna High School and obtained a Bachelor of Science Degree in Secondary Math Education from SIU Edwardsville, with a minor in accounting.

-As a housewife, Carole enjoys gardening, quilting, cooking, and outdoor activities.
-She is marred to Allen, and they have four children, Hope, Amber, Brian, and John.
+Carole enjoys gardening, quilting, cooking, and various outdoor activities.
+She is married to Allen, and they have four children, Hope, Amber, Brian, and John.
 Carole has eight grandchildren.

 William E. Littrell